tselmek/tselmek/README.md

 ## Hi, I'm Antoine Jésus 👋

 - 📙 Student at [TELECOM Nancy, Université de Lorraine](https://telecomnancy.univ-lorraine.fr/en)
-- 🌱 Learning about GreenIT on my internship as Eco-Conception Engineer at [Marmelab](https://marmelab.com/en/)
+- 🌱 Learning about Green IT on my internship as Eco-Conception Engineer at [Marmelab](https://marmelab.com/en/)
 - 💞️ Passionate about Computer ~~Magic~~ Science 💻 and Linguistics 🌍

 ## I'd love to chat with you 📫